sebavarghese/DT-based-IDS-framework/DigitalTwin-SIEM-integration/README.md

 Automated labelling of the generated dataset is done in two steps:

-1) Run label.py script to label dataset based on threshold conditions (For false data injection and DoS)
+1) Run label.py script to label dataset based on threshold conditions (For command injection and network DoS)
    ```
    python label.py
    ```